 - You are a creatively stirred person.
 Not that people in other professions are not creative – but you are a just way too creative.
 You envision designs that may look simple at first, but you know how to unlock complexity with simplicity – and make its look awe-inspiring via synthesizing your left and right brain to the optimum.
-Your creativity stems from being a visionary of your craft – that when manifests makes your builders and customers jaw-dropped when they see the ‘real’ version of your craft.
+Your creativity stems from being a visionary of your craft – that when manifests make your builders and customers jaw-dropped when they see the ‘real’ version of your craft.

 - You are a tinkerer.
 You love tinkering with designs until you reach your own version of perfection.
-You sketch with your discerning eye to see what will eventually look good post pen to paper work.
+You sketch with your discerning eye to see what will eventually look good post pen to paperwork.
 You are not satisfied with the status-quo – and you want to ensure that your iteration reaches that critical peak of imagination.
 You like outthinking conventions and redefining architecture.

 - You are a juggler when it comes to skills, competencies and work approach.
 Maths + Science + Art + your intuition: You are versatile and an astute multitasker.
-Be it numbers, angles or lines, you have work on demanding projects that may have different requirements and may want different set of competencies and team synergies to tend to.
-For example: Sometimes you’d need to be onsite to see the building’s construction, and sometimes you’d need to train your team in using a software to come up with innovative piece of marketing collateral to get your next customer – you know you will handle these responsibilities well.
+Be it numbers, angles or lines, you have work on demanding projects that may have different requirements and may want a different set of competencies and team synergies to tend to.
+For example: Sometimes you’d need to be onsite to see the building’s construction, and sometimes you’d need to train your team in using a software to come up with an innovative piece of marketing collateral to get your next customer – you know you will handle these responsibilities well.

 - You have vast knowledge [not just] of your field, but also have a broader perspective of other industries: Learning architecture comes from many different sources of information; like marketing, sales, literature, communication design, arts, drawings, paintings, mathematics, science – and perhaps the list is longer than this.
 You are inspired by how you can leverage different pieces of knowledge and parlay those insights into your next project.